MagnusRichert/ASAPR/README.md

 ##### SVG

 To scratch a vector graphic, place the file in the same folder as ASAPR.py and enter its name.
-The SVG should contain only lines and curves, as full area scratching is not supported yet.
+The SVG should contain only lines and curves, which can be fileld.
+For this you can specify the overlapping area between the fill lines from 0 to 1 (0 to 100%).
 The scratch will follow the lines like a trajectory, so you can create larger surfaces by placing lines close to each other.
 The SVG will be scaled automatically to the maximum size that fits within the well.
 If you want it to be smaller, you can adjust the scale parameter to values between 1 (maximum size) and 0 (essentially a point).

 ![SVG](docs/SVG.png)